Vikas-ABD/Vikas-ABD/README.md

 ## Current Projects and Learning

-- 🔭 I’m currently working on [digital shadow of a mini Tello drone and object detection for Autonomous navigation with OPCUA connectivity and Node-RED for data visualization.](http://github.com/Vikas-ABD/tello_drone_controlled_and_simulation_objectdetection_using_simulink.git)
+- 🔭 I’m currently working on [Integrating Autonomous Code Summarization with Secure User Management using Django, Reactjs and SQL.](http://github.com/Vikas-ABD/tello_drone_controlled_and_simulation_objectdetection_using_simulink.git)

 - 🌱 I’m currently learning **Generative AI In Depth with Projects**

 - 👯 I’m looking to collaborate on **AI Real World Projects**

-- 🤝 I’m looking for help with **obtaining a job referral.**
+- 🤝 I’m looking for help with **obtaining a job in AI Field.**

-- 👨‍💻 All of my projects are available at [http://vikaschelluru.netlify.app/](http://vikaschelluru.netlify.app/)

 - 💬 Ask me about **How Things Work in AI**